 If deferment is approved:

-- Admission will be extended to January matriculation of the next academic year.
+- Admission will be extended to the next academic year.

 - A deferment will not extend beyond one admission cycle.

-- The student must contact the Office of Admissions, in writing, by November 15 of the deferred admission calendar year regarding his/her intention to resume enrollment.
+- The student must contact the Office of Admissions, in writing, by November 15 of the deferred admission calendar year, if entering in the spring term, or by July 22 if entering in the fall term, regarding his/her intention to resume enrollment.

 - The student will be required to meet with a member of the Admissions Committee prior to matriculation (this may be done in person or via phone/online).